War-Torn Pups…

 Paws of War is in urgent need of donations to continue its mission to bring dogs and cats befriended by troops in war-torn areas to the United States.

-Paws of War, founded in 2014, rescues dogs and cats for military serving overseas, typically a few animals a month, but with an increase in the number of redeployments and withdrawals, that number grew to well over 100 in 2021 and continues.
+Paws of War, founded in 2014, rescues dogs and cats for military serving overseas.
+Typically, they help a few animals a month.
+But with an increase in the number of redeployments and withdrawals, that number grew to well over 100 in 2021 and continues.

-“Abandoned and homeless animals often are befriended by caring service members who can’t bear to see them suffering and die,” explained Robert Misseri, co-founder of Paws of War.
+“Abandoned and homeless animals often are befriended by caring service members.
+They can’t bear to see them suffering and die,” explained Robert Misseri, co-founder of Paws of War.

 I Heart Dogs Rescue.